haukex/raspinotes/WiFiAP.md

 Raspberry Pi as Wi-Fi Access Point
 ==================================

 **Important:** Do this *last*, because installing stuff via reverse proxy can be a bit of a pain!

-The following instructions were updated Dec 2023 based on the current [official RPi documentation on the topic][link1] and tested on the new Bookworm-based Raspberry Pi OS Lite.
+The following instructions were based on the [official RPi documentation on the topic][link1] (as of Dec 2023) and tested to be working (as of June 2026) on the Trixie-based Raspberry Pi OS Lite.

 [link1]: https://www.raspberrypi.com/documentation/computers/configuration.html#host-a-wireless-network-on-your-raspberry-pi